-Meanwhile, where I live in Oregon, we average about 70 inches of rain a year.
-This year has been a little lighter than still more than we need.
+Meanwhile, where I live in Oregon, we average about 80 inches of rain a year.
+This year has been a little lighter but still more than we need.

 The Bay Area TV newscasters are going crazy, talking about this rain as if it were an impending hurricane.
 The weather maps show tiny specs of yellow, unlike the massive patches that cover most of the Oregon map.
 I roll my eyes as people bundle up and think about canceling things.
 My father says I should stay longer because it’s raining.
 I’m from western Oregon, where it rains so much mold and moss grow on everything that stands still.
 We panic at snow and ice, but if it isn’t frozen, it’s fine.